-- Output: Complete the State Housing Strategy Template provided by FEMA. - Efficiency: Establish a comprehensive and effective housing mission.
+• Output: Complete the State Housing Strategy Template provided by the Federal Emergency Management Agency.

+• Efficiency: Establish a comprehensive and effective housing mission.

 The State Housing Strategy Plan will identify priorities and document critical, jurisdiction-specific processes and procedures.
-This plan will also detail concepts and outline an organizational framework for providing safe, secure, and functional short-term and long-term housing options for displaced survivors to expedite recovery after a major or catastrophic level disaster.
+This plan will also detail concepts and outline an organizational framework for providing safe, secure, and functional short-term and long-term housing options for displaced survivors to expedite recovery after a major or catastrophic disaster.

-- Task (B.2.1.1): Provide temporary housing solutions for displaced community residents, as well as relocation assistance and emergency home repair assistance in the aftermath of a large-scale disaster. - o Task (B.2.3.2): Identify interim housing strategies that provide secure, safe, and functional housing that provides reasonable quality of life standards (e.g., essential utilities, bath facilities, and areas for food preparation) and meet the physical accessibility needs of the household. - Task (B.2.1.3): Enhance the coordination, design, and delivery of state and federal disaster housing assistance through an ongoing partnership with internal and external stakeholders, including private and non-profit partners. - Task (B.2.1.4): Provide an overview of the regulatory environment for the federal, State, local, and tribal governments, which may impact disaster temporary housing solutions in the post-disaster environment.
+- o Task (B.2.1.1): Provide temporary housing solutions for displaced community residents and relocation assistance and emergency home repair assistance in the aftermath of a large-scale disaster. - o Task (B.2.3.2): Identify interim housing strategies that provide secure, safe, and functional housing that provides reasonable quality of life standards (e.g., essential utilities, bath facilities, and food preparation areas) and meet the physical accessibility needs of the household. - o Task (B.2.1.3): Enhance the coordination, design, and delivery of state and federal disaster housing assistance through an ongoing partnership with internal and external stakeholders, including private and non-profit partners.

+o Task (B.2.1.4): Provide an overview of the regulatory environment for the federal, state, local, and tribal governments, which may impact disaster temporary housing solutions in the post-disaster environment.